Newsletter US Immigration Update October 2008

 * Trade NAFTA (TN) Status If a foreign student is a citizen of Canada or Mexico, TN status may be an excellent alternative.
 As part of the North American Free Trade Agreement (NAFTA), a special temporary work classification was created for expedited admission of Canadians and Mexicans with job offers in the U.S. in over 60 occupations, most of them professional.
 For a complete list of these occupations, see

-* H-3 Trainees The H-3 classification is set aside for foreign nationals with the intent to participate in established, structured, employment-related training programs (both classroom and practical/hands on) which will enhance their professional development/employment outside the United States.
+for foreign nationals with the intent to participate in established, structured, employment-related training programs (both classroom and practical/hands on) which will enhance their professional development/employment outside the United States.
 See

 * O-1 Persons of Extraordinary Ability O-1 status is reserved for persons of extraordinary ability in the sciences, education, business, or athletics.
 The O-1 category also applies to aliens who have extraordinary ability in the arts or extraordinary achievement in the motion picture or television industry.
 See